GlenLYH/GlenLYH/README.md

-### Hello, I am Glen 👋.
+### Hello, I'm Glen 👋.
 Welcome to my GitHub profile!
 <br>

 [![An image of @glenlyh's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/glenlyh)](https://holopin.io/@glenlyh)